remorses/planetscale-to-supabase/README.md

 Then check that your current code compiles and runs as expected

+## How to migrate branches?

+You can create a different Supabase project for each branch.
+Supabase has alpha branching support, but i would advise against using it now as it currently depends on a Github App integration.

 ## Limitations:

 -   If you use Prisma, your enums and indexes will be renamed with kebab case, this is because Mysql doesn't give names to enums